 The Best Time to Take Marijuana

 A frequent question is "when is the best time to take marijuana, what dose of medical marijuana is good for me, and how often should I take it?"
-Once you obtain your Florida medical marijuana card, you are legally empowered to purchase medical marijuana from any license dispensary in the state of Florida.
+Once you obtain your Florida medical marijuana card, you are legally empowered to purchase medical marijuana from any licensed dispensary in the state of Florida.
 Medical marijuana can be used to treat any of the numerous approved conditions and a lot of patients have testified to its effectiveness.
 Often, we receive inquiries from users who want to know the best dose of medical marijuana and how often they can take it.
 This guide hopes to shed light on all you need to know about the best time to take medical cannabis and how often you should take it.

 There is No Short Answer

 The first thing you need to know that the answer to the question is dependent on a myriad of factors.
 The best dosage regimen for you may not be the ideal regimen for your neighbor.
 Often, the process of finding the best dose and dosing schedule involves some trial and error.
 Below is a summary of the major factors that could affect your medical marijuana dosage regimen:

 The amount of medical marijuana you’ll take would depend on what you are treating.
 An individual trying to manage a seizure disorder, for example, may need a higher dose than some other individual that’s taking cannabis for glaucoma.
 The disease condition would also affect the frequency of dosing.
 When you’re taking cannabis to manage chronic pain, you may need to take it frequently, depending on the severity of your pain.

 The Strain of Cannabis: